Patriotic Alternative

 Patriotic Alternative (PA) is a British far-right, fascist, neo-Nazi and white nationalist hate group which states that it has active branches nationwide.
 The Times described it in 2023 as "Britain's largest far-right white supremacist movement".
 Its stance has been variously described as Islamophobic, fascist and racist.
-According to Hope not Hate, splits, especially the 2023 creation of the Homeland Party, which has eclipsed it, have pushed PA into a decline.
-Nonetheless they credit PA with around 500 members as of April 2025.
+According to Hope Not Hate, splits, especially the 2023 creation of the Homeland Party that has eclipsed it, have pushed PA into decline.
+As of April 2025, PA had around 500 members.

 Political views

-Patriotic Alternative promotes a white nationalist ideology and aims to combat the "replacement and displacement" of white British people by migrants who "have no right to these lands".
+Patriotic Alternative promotes a white nationalist ideology and aims to combat the "replacement and displacement" of white British people by immigrants who "have no right to these lands".
 They support the deportation of people of "migrant descent" and would offer financially incentivised repatriation for "those of immigrant descent who have obtained British passports".
 Patriotic Alternative opposes all immigration unless immigrants have a shared cultural and ethnic background or can prove British ancestry.

 According to Hope not Hate, members of Patriotic Alternative have supported political violence, the white genocide conspiracy theory, and Holocaust denial.
 They have targeted the LGBT community as being a danger to young children.
 Patriotic Alternative opposes Black Lives Matter and has displayed White Lives Matter banners around the UK, including on the top of Mam Tor, a hill in Derbyshire.
 Hope not Hate say that the group generally admires Vladimir Putin's Russia for its "illiberalism, anti-Westernism and authoritarianism".
 The group also includes a "cohort of anti-vaxxers".